-- 9. Treatment Types [see description in CalVTP PEIR Section 2.5.1, check every applicable category; provide detail in Description of Project]
+ride detail in Description of Project]

-- Wildland-Urban Interface Fuel Reduction
+Wildland-Urban Interface Fuel Reduction

-- Fuel Break
+Fuel Break

-- Ecological Restoration
+$\boxtimes$ Ecological Restoration

-- 10. Treatment Activities [see description in CalVTP PEIR Section 2.5.2, check every applicable category; include number of acres subject to each treatment activity, provide detail in Description of Project]
+cat eatment Activities [see description in CalVTP PEIR Section 2.5.2, check every applicable legory; include number of acres subject to each treatment activity, provide detail in Description Project]

-- Prescribed (Broadcast) Burning, 138 acres
+Prescribed (Broadcast) Burning, 282 acres

-- Prescribed (Pile) Burning, acres
+Prescribed (Pile) Burning, acres

-- Mechanical Treatment, 7 acres
+Mechanical Treatment, 133 acres

-- Manual Treatment, 7 acres
+Manual Treatment, 145 acres

-- Prescribed Herbivory, acres
+Prescribed Herbivory, acres

-- Herbicide Application, 20 acres
+Herbicide Application, 20 acres

-- 11. Fuel Type [see description in in CalVTP PEIR Section 2.4.1, check every applicable category; provide detail in Description of Project]
+el Type [see description in in CalVTP PEIR Section 2.4.1, check every applicable category; ovide detail in Description of Project]

-- Grass Fuel Type
+Grass Fuel Type

-- Shrub Fuel Type
+Shrub Fuel Type

-- Tree Fuel Type
+Tree Fuel Type

-- 12. Geographic Scope [Refer to Treatable Landscapes Treatment Types map for a map of the CalVTP treatable landscape]
+ographic Scope [Refer to Treatable Landscape Map for a map of the CalVTP treatable dscape, check one box]

-- The treatment site is entirely within the CalVTP treatable landscape
+The treatment site is entirely within the CalVTP treatable landscape

-- The treatment site is NOT entirely within the CalVTP treatable landscape
+$\boxtimes$ The treatment site is NOT entirely within the CalVTP treatable landscape

 The CalVTP Treatable Landscape boundary was digitally developed at a large scale, which did not allow for high resolution mapping.
 As a result, areas were dis-included from the treatable landscape, even though the vegetation is very similar to the surrounding vegetation within the treatable landscapes.
 These areas need treatment, as they provide fuel ignition and transfer fire to the "treatable landscapes."
-Onsite field evaluation consistent with the CalVTP EIR determined that the vegetation in the project is consistent with the California Vegetation Cover Types (Wildlife Habitat Relationship - 13) Conifer Woodland designation and does not differ from adjacent treatable vegetation types within and surrounding the project area.
+Onsite field evaluation consistent with the CalVTP EIR determined that the vegetation in the project is consistent with the California Vegetation Cover Types (Wildlife Habitat Relationship - 13) Conifer

+Woodland designation and does not differ from adjacent treatable vegetation types within and surrounding the project area.
 Additionally, the entire project area is within the SRA and the vegetation is not a wet meadow, estuary, or other non-fire prone area excluded from the treatable landscape.
 Therefore, the environmental analysis in the PEIR is applicable to the entire project area due to the similarities of the areas within and outside of the treatable landscape.